 If you love golf and also love the changing of the seasons, then it's hard to top South Carolina as a place where, barring heavy rains and/or lightning, your favorite outdoor activity is always in season.

 Is the state sometimes hot and steamy at the height of summer?
 Of course it is.
-But that fact rarely discourages players from descending on the Palmetto State from around the country and the world to enjoy more its more than 360 courses.
-Still, there are differences in when you play golf here – and that’s a good thing.
+But that fact rarely discourages players from descending on the Palmetto State from around the country and the world to enjoy its more than 350 courses.
+Still, there are differences in when you play golf here - and that's a good thing.

 True story: There are several groups of SC golfers who play matches every year on New Year's Day - and many times, they have done so wearing shorts.
 Why do you think they live here?

 That said, planning a SC golfing vacation means planning for those subtle but important differences at different times of the year.

 We're not talking snow drifts here.
 Consider that December's average daytime high temperatures in South Carolina range from 59-62 along the coast, 57-60 in the Midlands and not that much cooler in the Upstate at 46-56.
 Low average temperatures are mostly in the 40s on the coast, cooling down to the low 30s in the Upstate.
 January and February numbers are comparable.